Seattle-area worker at SpaceX alleges age discrimination at Musk company

 In August, Johnson filed a complaint reviewed by Bloomberg with the Washington State Human Rights Commission, making the age discrimination and retaliation allegations he highlights in the essay.
 The state commission also didn’t respond to a request for comment on the status of the case.

-Johnson said he watched younger and less experienced workers take on his work, he wrote in the essay.
+Johnson wrote in the essay that he watched younger and less experienced workers take on his work.
 On one occasion, Johnson asked an engineer why he was shadowing him to learn about his role.
 The engineer said that his manager told him it was necessary because Johnson might “retire or die.”

 Johnson said he reported the comment and his diminishing responsibilities to human resources multiple times.
 He also reached out to SpaceX’s president and chief operating officer, Gwynne Shotwell.
 He said he was told there would be an investigation but that “nothing was done to remedy my situation or restore my job duties,” he wrote in the essay.